 The Company, organized as a Maryland corporation, has established an umbrella partnership structure through the contribution of substantially all of its assets to Cedar Realty Trust Partnership L.P. (the "Operating Partnership"), organized as a limited partnership under the laws of Delaware.
 The Company conducts substantially all of its business through the Operating Partnership.
-At December 31, 2018, the Company owned 99.4% of the Operating Partnership and is its sole general partner.
-The 553,000 limited partnership units in the Operating Partnership ("OP Units") are economically equivalent to the Company's common stock and are redeemable at the option of the holder.
-Such redemptions are payable in cash or in shares of the Company's common stock, one a one-to-one basis, at the option of the Company.
+At December 31, 2019, the Company owned a 99.4% general and limited partnership interest in, and was the sole general partner of, the Operating Partnership.
+The limited partners' interest in the Operating Partnership (0.6% at December 31, 2019) is represented by Operating Partnership Units ("OP Units").
+The carrying amount of such interest is adjusted at the end of each reporting period to an amount equal to the limited partners' ownership percentage of the Operating Partnership's net equity.
+The 537,000 OP Units outstanding at December 31, 2019 are economically equivalent to shares of the Company's option, for cash.